CommunityToolkit/WindowsCommunityToolkit/Microsoft.Toolkit.Uwp.SampleApp/SamplePages/MarkdownTextBlock/InitialContent.md

     System.out.println("Hello world!");
 }
 ```

+*You can implement your own Syntax Highlighting or override the built in Highlighting with the `CodeBlockResolving` event.
+The Syntax Highlighting Style can be changed by setting the `StyleDictionary` on the `CodeStyling` Property.*

 As an example of CodeBlockResolving, a Custom Identifier has been created, to make text Red and Bold: